epiharvey/fuzzy-shame/README.md

 a basic web UI test automation framework for use by Epiphan QA.

 ###[1.1] What it is###
-* A framework for automating repetitive tests of the web interface on the grid, recorder pro, or pearl.
+* A framework for automating repetitive tests of the web interface on the VGA Grid, Recorder Pro, or Pearl.
 * Capable of running tests against multiple browser/platform combinations without modifications to the test code.